madebywahab/hide-and-show-sections-js/README.md

 # hide-and-show-sections-js
-A dynamic JavaScript function that controls multiple sections with the same class—each responding independently to its own trigger.
+A dynamic JavaScript function designed specifically for WordPress websites using Elementor.
+It allows multiple sections with the same class to behave independently—each responding only to its own trigger.
-Built to challenge conventional DOM rules and act smartly within shared structures.
+Perfect for custom interactions within Elementor-built pages.

 ## Explanation here:
 # https://www.linkedin.com/posts/wahabwalikhan-website-developer_javascript-wordpress-websites-activity-7316149913489186818-VH1j